hayeah/ruby-bootcamp-mongoid/05-implement-crud.md

 Should be able to find a record:
   Model.find
-    should be able to find a record by issuing query should raise Mongoid::RecordNotFoundError if nothing is found for an id
+    should be able to find a record by issuing query should be able to find a record by issuing shorthand id query should raise Mongoid::RecordNotFoundError if nothing is found for an id
 ```

+# Pull Request

+Push your code to your own clone, and create a pull request to your partner's.